hypi-universe/docs-legacy/content/products/00-axiom/11-rest-api.md

 </div>

 ### PUT
-In order to update a request, the same endpoint and the payload can be used, however, the HTTP method should be PUT.
+In order to make an update request, the same endpoint and the payload can be used, however, the HTTP method should be `PUT`.

 <div className={"code-container"}>

 <div className={"code-column"}>